-Electricity is supplied to the towns of Wolseley, Ceres, Bella Vista, N'Duli and Tulbagh by the Witzenberg Municipality.
-Prince Alfred's Hamlet, Op Die Berg and the rural areas are supplied by Eskom.
+Electricity is supplied to the towns of Wolseley, Ceres, Bella Vista, N'Duli, Tulbagh and a portion of the Ceres district by the Witzenberg Municipality.
+Prince Alfred's Hamlet, Op Die Berg and the remaining rural areas are supplied by Eskom.

 The service area of the Wolseley district includes Wolseley town, Montana and Pine Valley and the rural community.
-Wolseley has a well-established fruit packaging and farming industry which leans its high electrical demand more towards autumn and the winter months.
+Wolseley has a well-established fruit packaging and farming industry which leans its high electrical demand more towards Summer and the Autumn months.
 With the current and proposed future developments within the Wolseley district, additional electrical demand is added to the existing electrical network.
 Reliable electrical supply to the customers is critical and should be maintained.
 This Master plan recommends that the essential upgrades as listed below are included in the future Wolseley electrical upgrade budget.
 The Capital to achieve this is R 2 556 000 (excluding VAT).